henryhchchc/SUSTechLambda/Openning report and pre/proposal.md

   7. I can click :closed_lock_with_key: icon of each person to reset their key
 - **Delete user: may be marked as inactive or ban a user (P1)**:

-  As a super user , I want to delete user
+  As a super user , I want to delete user.
   1. I log in my account
   2. I am directed to my own profile page
   3. I click on the button "User Management"